 7. Beamery - Good for Long-Term Talent Pipeline Building

 Beamery is a talent lifecycle management platform that combines CRM, talent marketing, compliance, and skills intelligence.
-Its strength is building and nurturing long-term candidate relationships — not quick fills.
+Long-term candidate relationship building and nurture campaigns are where it excels - not quick fills.

 Key features: Talent CRM with nurture campaigns, skills-based talent matching, compliance and privacy management, analytics dashboards, workforce planning tools.